 Generally, the PGT acts as guardian only as a last resort when no other person is available to act.
-The PGT will not remain as Guardian if there is evidence that the person granted a power of attorney for property while capable.
-While the PGT may become the guardian of property by default, pursuant to s.
+The PGT will not remain as Guardian if there is evidence that the person granted a power of attorney for property while capable.36 While the PGT may become the guardian of property by default, pursuant to s.
 17 of the SDA, family members can apply to the PGT to take over as statutory guardian.
-In many cases, it is probably in the client's best interests to replace the PGT with a family member guardian, particularly if it is possible to work with the family member in advance to ensure that they understand what is expected of them and the limits of their powers.
+In a) the incapable person gave a continuing power of attorney before the certificate of incapacity was issued;